Here you can find answers to the questions we get asked most frequently.

 I like to dedicate my time and focus to designing one or two main projects at a time.
 This way these projects get my undivided attention.

-I will however at any one time also be visiting prospective new clients, or project managing garden designs that are currently being built, and possibly designing and consulting on a few smaller planting plan designs too.
+I will however at any one time also be visiting prospective new clients, and overseeing garden that are currently being built.

 Do you have a waiting list?

-At certain busy times of the year ( September – December), I may have a short waiting list ( usually o longer than 4-6 weeks).
-It’s best to check with me once you’re ready to start.
-One way of avoiding a waiting list, is to plan well ahead and contact me well in advance of when you wish to have your garden built.
-The months of March - August are great months for getting started with the design itself, but also the build.
+I usually do have a waiting list of around 4-8 weeks.
+It’s best to check with me once you’re ready to start the design process.
+One way of avoiding disappointment is to plan well ahead and contact me well in advance of when you wish to have your garden built.

 Installation questions